odoo-ps/ps-internal-edi/edi_base/README.md

 The data model Integration provides a bunch of methods that can be redefined.
 Most methods have a default behaviour, and just 2 **must** be redefined :

-#### For an "out" flow : __process_record_out(self, records):
+#### For an "out" flow : `_get_content_(self, records)`:

 This method takes some records as input (basically the ones from the ir.filter defined), and the purpose is to convert the records to something else, like a JSON or XML data.

 A string with the converted data can be returned by the method.

-#### For an "in" flow : _process_content(self, filename, content):
+#### For an "in" flow : `_process_content(self, data)`:

-This method takes a filename & a content as input.
+This method takes a list of dictionnary as input (basically the ones returned by the _fetch_content method of the connection, should always contains the key filename and content).

 The content is for example a string representing a JSON or XML data.

 The purpose is to convert this data, and impact the database (by create, update,...)

-*new since version 1.0 :*
-- **In Process Type :**
-  A field "In Process Type" allows choosing to get directly the content of the file, or to let it empty, so the file has to be opened inside the method (thanks to the 1st parameter).
-  Why ?
-  Because when I have huge files I prefer to choose a different way to process the file, with a stream parser for example.
-- **Tar files :**
-  Integrations are now able to uncompress tar files & pass each file of the tar into the method _process_content()

 #### Other methods can be redefined & usage
-- **_get_synchronization_name_out :**
+- **`_get_synchronization_name_out` :**
   set a specific name for a file to send
-- **_postprocess :**
+- **`_postprocess` :**
-  make something special at the end of an "out" process (change a status of a processed record,...)
+  make something special at the end of an "out" process (change a status of processed records,...)
-- **_clean :**
+- **`_clean` :**
   make something special at the end of an "in" process
+- **`_handle_error` :**
+  make something special at the end of an "in/out" process in case an error occured during the synchronization (change a status of processed records,...)

 #### Other useful options

 - **type of an integration :**

   The type field is required, and corresponds to a unique name for an integration.
   As many integrations can define or redefine methods with a same name, it allows to be sure that I execute a method only for a specific type.
 So a check on the type is a required security when I define a method on an integration.
   For example :
   ```
-  def _process_content(self, filename, content):
+  def _process_content(self, data):
         if self.type != 'get_products_from_xx_software':
-            return super()._process_content(filename, content)
+            return super()._process_content(data)
         # then I can write my code
   ```
-- **synchronization_creation  (one/multi) for "out" flows :**
+- **synchronization_creation field :**

+  Since version 2.0, this field is now used for "in/out" flows (not only "out" flows).

+  It allows to specify how many "data" you want to process by synchronization.

+  Field values:
+  - 1: one piece of data by synchronization (default value)
+  - 0: all data into one synchronization
+  - n: n piece of data by synchronization

+  Data type:
+  - For "in" flow:

+    "data" is a list of dictionnary.

+    The field synchronization_creation commands the number of dictionnary in the list.

+    In case of ftp connection, it allows to process multiple files per synchronization, or one file per synchronization,...

+    For example if I have 20 files to process via FTP:

+      - 1: will process one file per synchronization and thus it will generate 20 synchronizations
+      - 0: will process all files into one synchronization and thus it will generate 1 synchronization
+      - 8: will process at most 8 files per synchronization. it will generate 3 synchronizations
+              - first synchronization: 8 files
+              - second synchronization: 8 files
+              - third synchronization: 4 files

+  - For "out" flow:

+    "data" is a recordset.

+    The field synchronization_creation commands the number of records in the recordset.

-  Allows to create one file per record, or one file with all records.
+    In case of ftp connection, it allows to create one file per record, one file with all records,...

-  So if I have 10 products to send, "one" will allow to send 10 files with 1 product, and "multi" will allow to send 1 file with 10 products.
+    For example if I have 20 products to send via FTP :

+      - 1: will process one product per synchronization and thus generate 20 synchronizations and 20 files
+      - 0: will process all products into one synchronization and thus generate 1 synchronization and 1 file
+      - 8: will process at most 8 products per synchronization. it will generate 3 synchronizations and 3 files
+              - first synchronization: 8 products
+              - second synchronization: 8 products
+              - third synchronization: 4 products

-- **method  _process_out_realtime() for "out" flows :**
+- **method  `_process_realtime()` :**

+  Since version 2.0, this method is now used for "in/out" flows (not only "out" flows).

-  By default the processed is started by a cron task.
+  By default, the process is started by a cron task.
 But sometimes I want to deliver something immediately (through an action called from a button for ex.).

-  In this case my action can call the method _process_out_realtime(), which will also call the same method _get_content(), but also take care of the SQL transaction.
+  In this case my action can call the method `_process_realtime()`, which will also call the same edi methods.

+  If no data is provided, the integration will automatically fetch the data to synchronize by itself.

+  If data are provided, the integration will only process the given data.

+  The data you have to provide depends on the integration flow type:
+    - "in" flow: list of dict
+    - "out" flow: recordset

 #### Want to go deeper ?